Skip to main content

 Safety Tips for Burned Areas

 Hikers ALWAYS assume risks when entering trails in natural areas, but in burned areas those risks are greater.
 Your safety is in your hands!
-Review these tips for minimizing your exposure to natural hazards.
+Minimize your exposure to natural hazards.

 Wildfire Safety Tips for Outdoor Recreation